 Overcrowded prisons and jails are dangerous for inmates, correctional officers, and for society.
-The United States has the most inmates and prisons in the world.
+The United States has 25% of the world’s inmates, although only 5% of the world’s population.
 One major cause of our mass incarceration crisis is the excessive imprisonment of non-violent inmates.
 The United States is addicted to locking up non-violent inmates.

 In Ohio, two young heroin addicts faced incarceration for drug addiction.
 Kaylee Morrison was imprisoned for four years for violating drug laws in Hardin county.
 Ohio taxpayers will pay $100,000 for the incarceration of this 28-year-old woman who will not receive in prison the appropriate help she needed to control and manage her addiction.